The Ultimate List of CRM Statistics for 2023

-With focus shifting on cloud computing and the benefits it can bring, more and more business solutions are being offered in the cloud.
+With the focus shifting to cloud computing and its benefits, more and more business solutions are offered in the cloud.

-CRM is no exception and has been a trend for some time now because of how efficient cloud-based systems are compared to on-premise functionality.
+CRM trends are rising because of how efficient cloud-based systems are compared to on-premise functionality.

-87% of all CRMs operate in the cloud, meaning businesses have a better way to manage their contacts and accounts, even while on the go or on different devices.
+87% of all CRMs operate in the cloud, meaning businesses can better manage their contacts and accounts, even on the go or on different devices.

 Speaking of devices, accessing information from several ones is very useful.

-An example of this would be accessing client data or files from any device, anywhere, while visiting clients or when an opportunity arises.
+An example would be accessing client data or files from any device, anywhere, while visiting clients, or when an opportunity arises.

 With the convenience of cloud computing and its services, it’s no wonder that 80% of CRM users access their data from multiple devices.

-11. There are as many as 400 different CRM platforms in the market.
-With that said, 4 out of 5 platforms do not have a good rating.
+11. The market has as many as 400 different CRM platforms.
+That said, 4 out of 5 platforms do not have a good rating.

 However, the competition isn’t as intense for those platforms providing stellar service.

-Since many platforms are rated low, it’s essential to look at the options available and make comparisons, ensuring you are looking at all your options before deciding on the best CRM.
+Since many platforms are rated low, it’s essential to look at the options available and make comparisons, ensuring you look at all your options before deciding on the best CRM.